What is Fatty Liver?

-- Metabolic issues like the abnormal storage of glycogen, abetalipoproteinemia which is an inherited condition that impairs absorption for fats and vitamins, acute fatty liver due to pregnancy, weber-Christian disease.
+- Metabolic issues like the abnormal storage of glycogen, abetalipoproteinemia which is an inherited condition that impairs the absorption of fats and vitamins, acute fatty liver due to pregnancy, and weber-Christian disease.

 - Alcoholism or excessive consumption of alcohol also causes fatty liver.
 It produces aldehydes during metabolism which is toxic to the liver.

 - Nutritional deficiencies due to severe weight loss, malnutrition, obesity, and refeeding syndrome.

 - Celiac disease, hepatitis C, and inflammatory disease can also cause fatty liver.